Chester L. Richards

 That attitude took shape early.
 In college, a bit after those early escapes from being thoroughly roasted by The Great Potato's molten lead flinging tricks, Chester and friend Judy Burns co-authored a spec script for “Star Trek” on a lark.
 The story, “The Tholian Web,” became one of the series’ most popular episodes.
 A veteran writer advised the young man, “You should write….write your passions.”
 “But I have nothing to say,” Chester thought.
 That was the moment he decided the real message was to fill his life with adventures.
 And he did — adventures in surfing, learning and performing music, travel to exotic places for river rafting, and his work as a rocket scientist.
 Along the way, he’s always met fascinating characters.
 He did write — essays (over 50 have been published so far).
 At the house in Thousand Oaks he and his late beloved Sarah once shared, he brought himself back from the brink of despair by writing the hair-raising adventures Sarah loved, and that continue to occur, though as the author says, he no longer has much hair.

-KEY PLAYERS IN CHESTER'S LIFE AND BOOK
+KEY PLAYERS IN CHESTER'S LIFE AND BOOKS

 Rocket Science